ayh20/flogo-components/activity/awsgetsecret/README.md

 Simple function that retrieves a named secret from AWS Secret manager.
 This version ony supports string secrets but can be extended to do binary secrets properly too (returned as an encoded string in this version).

+Running this in a AWS Cli configured environment ie Win/Linux where AWS cli is stetup and credentials file is configured means that you DON'T need to supply key/secret as it's picked up.
+Running under TCI means you need to supply key/secret.

 ## Installation

 ```bash